arrowarchive/Old-Arrowarchive/docs/index.md

 # Welcome to the Arrowarchive!
-This is my corner of the internet, where I will post art and build a digital portfolio.
+This is my corner of the internet, where I will post my art and build a digital portfolio.

-My goal is to build this website and learn *Git Bash*.
-It is a slow process, but I'll do my best to improve and make this site the best it can be!
+I will post digital art both old and new here, so some drawings will look dated in comparison to others.
+If you want to know more, please view the "About Me" section below.

 # About Me:
 * [Frequently Asked Questions](FAQ.md)